offertoro/VideoViewer/README.md

   5. The user may request "create_session" again to start another session and use its already populated internal list to continue watching videos.

 ## Questions:
+1. The server side php file has some errors - please fix them.
-1. Please write a simple JS library to interact with the php server side.
+2. Please write a simple JS library to interact with the php server side.
 JS flavor can be either JQuery or Vanilla (no JS framework).
 Bootstrap is optional.
 No design is needed - simple strings with current state are recommended, e.g: "Session was created successfully!
 Now showing video 1 out of 20".
 The VideoViewer client-server protocol for interaction is dictated by the VideoViewerV1 interface.